Nikolai Ilyin (Yehowist): Imprisonment (1859–1879)

 The civil and ecclesiastical authorities became aware of the new dissenter movement.
-Nikolai Ilyin and his friends were arrested, and came to trial in 1859.
-As a result, Ilyin was found guilty and sent to Solovetski Monastery in the North of Russia, “for the purposes of spiritual correction”.
+Nikolai Ilyin and his followers were arrested and came to trial in 1859.
+As a result, Ilyin was found guilty and sent to Solovetsky Monastery in the North of Russia “for the purposes of spiritual correction”.
 A number of Ilyin’s friends and sympathizers were demoted, transferred to remote areas or rebuked for their association with the heresy.

 Ilyin’s sojourn in the monastery did not differ much from imprisonment.
 Although the Solovki was the largest site of monastic confinement in Russia, more than a dozen monasteries throughout the country were used as places of the “spiritual correction”.
 Prugavin wrote, quoting one of the former prisoners of the Solovki, that the Solovki prison was a truly unbearable place.
-Windows would not open, and it was hard to breathe, food was very bad and the prisoners were happy when they were given fresh bread.
+Windows would not open and it was hard to breathe; food was very bad and the prisoners were happy when they were given fresh bread.
 Inmates could not use candles even during long northern nights.
-The internal policies of the prison forbade any contacts of an inmate with outsiders without explicit permission of the abbot (arkhimandrit), any letter exchange, and delivery of parcels or monies, among other restrictions.
+The internal policies of the prison forbade any contacts between inmates and outsiders without explicit permission of the abbot (arkhimandrit).
+Any letter exchange, parcel delivery, or money delivery was also forbidden, among other restrictions.

-He could not leave the monastery, receive visitors, even family members, interact with other inmates, deliberately choose books for reading or freely exchange correspondence with anyone.
+Ilyin could not leave the monastery, receive visitors (even family members), interact with other inmates, deliberately choose books for reading, or freely exchange correspondence with anyone.
 He was required to listen to the admonitions the monks gave him in order to make him repent.
-After many unsuccessful petitions Ilyin’s daughter Natalia got permission to visit her father in 1868.
-After a week’s stay in the Monastery with the father, the young woman returned with gray hair.
+After many unsuccessful petitions Ilyin’s daughter Natalia received permission to visit her father in 1868.
+After a week’s stay in the monastery with the father, the young woman returned with gray hair.

-Although the access of visitors to the inmates of the Solovki monastic prison was forbidden, a British journalist, historian and traveller William Hepworth Dixon managed to arrange for a short meeting with Nikolai Ilyin some time in the 1860s on his extensive travel across Russia.
+Although the access of visitors to the inmates of the Solovki monastic prison was forbidden, a British journalist, historian, and traveller William Hepworth Dixon managed to arrange for a short meeting with Nikolai Ilyin some time in the 1860s on his extensive travel across Russia.
 This is how Dixon describes Ilyin: “An aged, handsome man, like Kossuth in appearance, starts astonished from his seat; unused, as it would seem, to such disturbance of his cell.
 A small table, a few books, a pallet bed, are the only furnishings of his room, the window of which is ribbed and crossed with iron… A table holds some scraps of books and journals; the prisoner being allowed, it seems, to receive such things from the outer world, though he is not permitted to send out a single line of writing.”